 Inspect firestop systems per the 2012 International Building Code

-As a qualified firestop inspector through Intertek’s Qualified Personnel (IQP) Program, you are trained to ensure that firestops are compliant to the 2012 International Building Code that requires special inspection of firestopping for buildings over 75 feet in height, and category III and IV buildings (Chapter 17, section 1705.16 of the IBC).
+As a qualified firestop inspector through Intertek’s Qualified Personnel (IQP) Program, you are trained to perform inspections on firestops per the ASTM E2174 and E2393 standards, you can ensure that firestops are compliant to the 2012 International Building Code, which requires special inspection of firestopping for buildings over 75 feet in height and category III and IV buildings (Chapter 17, section 1705.16 of the IBC), and verify compliance to Office of Statewide Heath Planning and Development (OSHPD) Policy Intent Notice (PIN) 67 for new regional (California) requirements.

 As a part of this elite program, you separate yourself from other firestop inspectors through the process of on-going training, regular third party audits, and the backing of Intertek.
-This adds value to the inspections you perform and makes you a trusted ally to AHJs.
+This adds value to the inspections you perform, makes you a trusted ally to AHJs, and allows you to maintain compliance with emerging regional requirements.

 Partnering with the International Firestop Council (IFC)